Previous Pension Benefits

 - Transfer it into a Buyout Bond into your own name.

-These 3 options are all got their advantages and disadvantages and there is no definite correct answer for all cases.
+These 3 options all have their advantages and disadvantages and there is no definite correct answer for all cases.
 It is important for you to research your options and choose the best one that suits your circumstances.

 Due to legislation changes in 2016, many ex employees have been offered ‘enhanced transfer values’ on their pensions from previous Employers.
 It has meant that early access to pension money could now be a viable option for you.